 Two events in the Gallery also explored art in the Anthropocene: a free Sunday lecture with Dr Yvonne Scott from Trinity College Dublin, and an evening talk with artist Willie Doherty in conversation with exhibition curator Donal Maguire.

-Shaping Ireland: Landscapes in Irish Art was on view 13 April to 7 July 2019.
+Shaping Ireland: Landscapes in Irish Art was on view from 13 April to 7 July 2019.